-The Sole SB900 is one of our Best Bikes in 2023.
+The Sole SB900 is one of top recommended exercise bikes in 2024.
 It is also our Best Buy Bike for its quality frame and affordable price.
 Sole has a reputation for building high-quality fitness equipment and the SB900 is no different.
 It does not feature some of the updated tech found on more expensive bikes, but it is a great option for indoor spin enthusiasts who just want a quality bike that doesn’t need WiFi, an internet connection, or to be plugged in.

 Awards: Best Exercise Bike Without A Subscription

 We love that the Sole SB900 is a low-tech, hop-on-and-ride, exercise bike.
 It is incredibly smooth and stable to use, as well.
 The Sole SB900 Exercise Bike holds the award as the best exercise bike without a subscription on our best exercise bikes list.
 We recommend considering this bike for your home if you are looking for a hearty indoor cycling bike that doesn’t require subscription content to use or even an outlet.

 Why Trust Our Review Of The Sole SB900